jacklvd/jacklvd/README.md

 <hr>

 ## 🧍 About Me 🧍
-- 📚 I'm a rising senior majoring in Computer Science at UCinn
+- 📚 I'm a senior majoring in Computer Science at UCinn

 - 🎓 I'm working toward to become a real **Software Engineer with a interest field in data**